vishnupriyaguddeti/Band-pass-and-sinusoidal-filter/README.md

 # Band-pass-and-sinusoidal-filter

-Filtering band pass and sinusoidal noise
+Filtering band pass and sinusoidal noise from an audio